nexus-main/nexus-sources-structured-file/README.md

 # Nexus.Sources.StructureFile

-This data source extension makes a base class available to simplify reading strcutured data files into Nexus.
+This data source extension makes a base class available to simplify reading structured data files into Nexus.